rutherfordcraze/revival/Robo_notes.md

 - Holding 'cmd' to drag one off-curve of a smooth point while constraining the opposite one does not fully constrain the opposite off-curve.
 - Inputting non-ASCII characters into PostScript font name dialogue breaks test install but gives no indication beforehand.
 - Many keyboard shortcuts cannot (as far as I can tell) be rebound, and many functions cannot have keyboard shortcuts assigned to them.
+- Flip option in Copy/Swap To Layer dialog must be undone twice (once for each layer).